jupyterlab/jupyterlab-git/CONTRIBUTING.md

 Maybe the current behavior ins't wrong, but you still have an idea on how it could be improved.

-The flow will be similar to opening a bug, but the process could be longer, as we all work together to aggree on what behavior should be added.
+The flow will be similar to opening a bug, but the process could be longer, as we all work together to agree on what behavior should be added.
 So when you open an issue, it's helpful to give some context around what you are trying to achive, why that is important, where the current functionality falls short, and any ideas you have on how it could be improved.

 These issues should get a `type:Enhancement` label.
-If it's the solution seems obvious enough and you think others will agree, then anyone is welcome to implement the solution and propose it in a pull request.
+If the solution seems obvious enough and you think others will agree, then anyone is welcome to implement the solution and propose it in a pull request.

 However, if the issue is multifaceted or has many different good options, then there will likely need to be some discussion